deepak-kosaraju/kubecon25-zero-downtime/README.md

 This script will:

-1. Create a Kind cluster named `zero-downtime` (or use existing if found)
+1. Check for Kind cluster (or create it if missing)
 2. Install Argo Rollouts and KEDA (if not already installed)
 3. Deploy the web application workload with base configuration
 4. Deploy the dataplane service (Envoy edge router)